The Complex (film): Plot

-A young nursing student, Asuka Ninomiya (Atsuko Maeda) moves to a dilapidated apartment complex with her father, Isao; mother, Sachiko (Naomi Nishida); and younger brother, Satoshi.
-She tries to greet her elderly next door neighbor, Shinozaki, but with little success, and befriends a local boy named Minoru Kinoshita, whose only guardian is Shinozaki.
+Nursing student Asuka Ninomiya (Atsuko Maeda) moves to a dilapidated apartment complex with her father Isao, mother Sachiko (Naomi Nishida), and younger brother Satoshi.
+She tries to greet her elderly next-door neighbor Shinozaki with little success and befriends his ward, Minoru Kinoshita.

-Asuka begins to experience strange things, including scratching noises and the sound of a loud alarm clock, both of which come from Shinozaki's flat.
-She is also wary of her own family, who seem to be doing the same activity and repeating the same conversation every day.
-Asuka later discovers that Shinozaki had died while scratching the wall, explaining the noises she heard every night.
-A detective tells her that he had been dead for three days without anyone finding him.
-Since then, Asuka feels that Shinozaki haunts her in anger for not finding him earlier.
+Asuka begins experiencing strange occurrences, including scratching noises and the sound of an alarm clock, both coming from Shinozaki's flat.
+She is also wary of her own family, who seem to be repeating the same actions and conversations every day.
+She later discovers Shinozaki died while scratching the wall, which she heard.
+A detective tells her that he has been dead for three days without anyone knowing.
+Since then, Asuka feels that Shinozaki resents her for not finding him sooner.

-When a cleanup team arrives to clean Shinozaki's flat, Asuka becomes acquainted with Shinobu Sasahara (Hiroki Narimiya), a cleaner with experiences in the supernatural who tells her that the living and the dead reside in two separate times: the living move forward in time, while the dead stop at the time they died.
-Asuka consults with Sasahara about Shinozaki's haunting and is told that he can contact a psychic friend of his.
+When a cleanup team arrives to clean Shinozaki's flat, Asuka becomes acquainted with Shinobu Sasahara (Hiroki Narimiya), a cleaner with experiences in the supernatural who tells her that the living and the dead experience time differently: the living moves forward, while the dead is stuck at the time they died.
+Asking about Shinozaki's haunting, she is told that he can contact a psychic friend of his.
 Returning home, Asuka is greeted by a completely empty home and no family and becomes hysterical.
-Sasahara learns from Asuka's foster parents that Asuka's entire family had died from a bus accident years ago with Asuka as the only survivor; since then, Asuka has been blaming herself, refusing to move on.
-Sasahara invites his psychic friend, Sanae Nonomura, who concludes that Asuka is not haunted by Shinozaki - he only wanted to say thank you for discovering him and warn her that she is in danger.
-She is actually being haunted by Minoru, a boy from the apartment complex who died 13 years ago when he hid inside a trash bin during a hide-and-seek game and was incinerated.
+Shinobu learns from Asuka's foster parents that her entire family had died years ago; since then, Asuka has been blaming herself.
+Shinobu invites his psychic friend, Sanae Nonomura, who learns that Shinozaki's spirit is not hostile - he only wants to thank her for discovering him and warn her that she is in danger.
+She is actually haunted by Minoru, a boy from the apartment complex who died 13 years ago when he hid inside a garbage incinerator during a hide-and-seek game and was burned to death.